How to Become a Perinatal Nurse

 Perinatal nurses earn salaries similar to those of RNs in other fields.

 If you further your education and earn more advanced nursing degrees and licenses, you have a good chance of increasing your earning potential.
-The BLS shows that clinical nurse specialists (CNSs) who are healthcare diagnosing or treating practitioners may earn a higher salary, a median of $84,490, while nurse practitioners (NPs) earn a median $117,670 per year.
+The BLS says that clinical nurse specialists (CNSs) who are healthcare-diagnosing or treating practitioners earn a median of $100,300 per year, while nurse practitioners (NPs) earn a median of $120,680.

 Is Perinatal Nursing for Me?